softcover/softcover/lib/polytexnic/template/markdown/a_chapter.md

-# A chapter {#cha:a_chapter}
+# A chapter

 This is the first paragraph of the PolyTeXnic Markdown template.
-It shows how to write a document in Markdown, a lightweight markup language.
-This is actually a little lie, because Markdown isn't really powerful enough to make longer documents, and in fact PolyTeXnic's Markdown support is built on top of the [kramdown](http://kramdown.rubyforge.org/) project, which adds a bunch of extra functionality to make Markdown more suitable for real books.
-Even then, it's still not all that powerful, and authors who want more control should use the alternate *PolyTeX* input format, which is a subset of the LaTeX typesetting language optimized for ebooks.

-Authors can change from Markdown to PolyTeX at any time by editing `book.yml` and setting `force_polytex` to `true`.
-For more information about Markdown and PolyTeX support, see *The PolyTeXnic Book*, available online at <http://polytexnic.org/book>.
+It shows how to write a document in Markdown, a lightweight markup language, augmented with the [kramdown](http://kramdown.rubyforge.org/) converter and some custom extensions.
+(The other available input format is *PolyTeX*, a subset of the *LaTeX* typesetting language optimized for ebooks.
+PolyTeX has a more complicated syntax but is more powerful.)
+For more information, see *The PolyTeXnic Book*, available online at <http://polytexnic.org/book>.
 To learn how to easily publish (and optionally sell) documents produced with PolyTeXnic, visit [Softcover.io](http://softcover.io/).

-This is the *third* paragraph, showing how to emphasize text.[^sample_footnote] You can also make text **bold** or *italicized* (which looks the same as emphasized text).
+This is the *secon* paragraph, showing how to emphasize text.[^sample_footnote] You can also make text **bold** or _emphasize a second way_.

 *Note*: "PolyTeXnic" is pronounced exactly like the English word *polytechnic*, and "\LaTeX" is pronounced *lay*-tech (with "tech" as in "technology").[^pronunciation]

-## A section {#sec:a_section}
+## A section

 This is a section.

-### Source code {#sec:source_code}
+### Source code

 This is a subsection.

+You can typeset code samples and other verbatim text using four space of indentation:

+    def hello
+      puts "hello, world"
+    end

-PolyTeXnic comes with full support for syntax-highlighted source code using kramdown's default syntax:
+PolyTeXnic also comes with full support for syntax-highlighted source code using kramdown's default syntax, which combines the language name with indentation:

 {lang="ruby"}
     def hello
       puts "hello, world"
     end

-PolyTeXnic's Markdown mode also extends kramdown to support GitHub-flavored Markdown's "code fencing":
+PolyTeXnic's Markdown mode also extends kramdown to support "code fencing" from GitHub-flavored Markdown:

 ```ruby
 def hello